You are probably on this article because you’ve decided to take the plunge and start wearing some makeup.

 Consider this as Step 0.
 While this isn’t part of the makeup routine, prepping your skin helps ensure you’re creating an ideal canvas for your makeup to go on smoothly later on.

-While some advanced makeup users will recommend using a face primer, which can be a great investment especially if you have oily skin, you can simply prep your skin with a mattifying moisturiser (if you have oily skin) or a hydrating moisturiser (if you have dry skin).
+While some advanced makeup users will recommend using a face primer, which can be a great investment especially if you have oily skin, you can simply prep your skin with an oil-free, mattifying moisturiser (if you have oily skin) or a hydrating moisturiser (if you have dry skin).

 Here’s the official Step 1 of your makeup routine: foundation.